finos/perspective/docs/md/js.md

 When importing `perspective` from NPM modules for a browser application, you should use `@finos/perspective-webpack-plugin` to manage the `.worker.js` and `.wasm` assets for you.
-Doing so will improve your application's initial load performance, the plugin-compiled version of Perspective ..
+Doing so will improve your application's initial load performance, the plugin-compiled version of Perspective:

 - Downloads `.wasm` and `.js` assets in parallel.
 - Compiles `.wasm` incrementally via [streaming instantiation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/instantiateStreaming).